johnrjj/quadtree/README.md

 ## Prior Art

-Implementation and parts of README borrowed from [quadtree-lib](https://github.com/elbywan/quadtree-lib) which I've updated and further customized.
+Implementation borrowed from [quadtree-lib](https://github.com/elbywan/quadtree-lib) which I've updated and started to further customize.

 ## Usage